Blepharitis is swelling or inflammation of the eyelids. Dandruff-like debris builds up at the base of the eyelashes as well.

 Blepharitis is more likely to be seen in people with:

-- A skin condition called seborrheic dermatitis or seborrhea, which often involves the scalp, eyebrows, eyelids, behind the ears, and creases of the nose
+- A skin condition called seborrheic dermatitis or seborrhea.
+This problem involves the scalp, eyebrows, eyelids, skin behind the ears, and the creases of the nose

 - Excess growth of the bacteria that are normally found on the skin

 You may feel like you have sand or dust in your eye when you blink.
-Sometimes, the eyelashes may fall out and the eyelids may become scarred if the condition continues long-term.
+Sometimes, the eyelashes may fall out.
+The eyelids may become scarred if the condition continues long-term.

 Exams and Tests

 The health care provider can most often make the diagnosis by looking at the eyelids during an eye exam.

 Cleaning the edges of the eyelid every day will help remove excess bacteria and oil.
 Your health care provider might recommend using baby shampoo or special cleansers.
 Using an antibiotic ointment in the eyelid or taking antibiotic pills may help treat the problem.
 It may also help to take fish oil supplements.

 - Apply warm compresses to your eyes for 5 minutes, at least two times per day.

 - After the warm compresses, gently rub a solution of warm water and no-tears baby shampoo along your eyelid, where the lash meets the lid, using a cotton swab.

 The outcome is most often good with treatment.
 You may need to keep the eyelid clean to prevent the problem from coming back.
 Continuing treatment will ease redness and help make your eyes more comfortable